Bed Bath & Beyond to sell PersonalizationMall.com for $252M

 Sale comes as Bed Bath & Beyond has struggled to keep up with consumers shopping online

-Bed Bath & Beyond agreed to sell online retailer PersonalizationMall.com to 1-800-Flowers.com for $252 million, the companies announced Tuesday.
+Bed Bath & Beyond agreed to sell online retailer PersonalizationMall.com to 1-800-FLOWERS.COM for $252 million, the companies announced Tuesday.

 Continue Reading Below